 – Many bars and clubs in Bogotá don’t get busy until late, so you can pre drink at your place to save money.
 It’s a good idea to head out a little earlier to avoid long lines and crowds.

-– Don’t forget to tip: Tipping is an important part of Colombian culture.
-It’s a good idea to carry small change and tip bartenders and servers for their service.
+– Don’t forget to tip: While tipping is not really a part of Colombian culture, it’s still a good idea to carry small change and tip bartenders and servers for their service.

 How Expensive is it to Party in Bogota